-Any employee has the right to refuse to perform work that would violate an occupational safety or health standard or order where such violation would create a real and apparent hazard to the employee or other employees.
+You and your designated representative have the right to access the employer's IIPP.
+Any employee has the right to refuse to perform work that would violate an occupational safety or health standard or order where such violation would create a real and nt hazard to the employee or other employees

 You may not be fired or punished in any way for filing a complaint about unsafe or unhealthful working conditions, or for otherwise exercising your rights to a safe and healthful workplace.
-If you feel that you have been fired or punished for exercising your rights, you may file a complaint about this type of discrimination by contacting the nearest office of the California Department of Industrial Relations, Division of Labor nearest onice of the California Department or industrial releations, Division of Labor Standards Enforcement (Labor Commissioner's Office) or the San Francisco office of the U.S. Department of Labor, Occupational Safety and Health Administration, (Employees of state or local government agencies may only file these complaints with the California Labor Commissioner's Office.)
-Consult your local telephone directory for the office
+If you feel that you have been fired or punished for exercising you neaminu workplace.
+If you leve may you have been irred or pulsates or exercising you rights, you may file a complaint about this type of discrimination by contacting the nearest office of the California Department of Industrial Relations, Division of Labor Standards Enforcement (Labor Commissioner's Office) or the San Francisco office of the U.S. Department of Labor, Occupational Safety and Health Administration.
+(Employees of state or local government agencies may only file these complaints with the California Labor Commissioner's Office.)
+Consult your local telephone directory for